romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-In optimizing CodeQL analysis runtimes, which strategies should developers consider?
+Q: In optimizing CodeQL analysis runtimes, which strategies should developers consider?
 <details><summary>Show the answer</summary><p>

 - **Specifying a narrower set of paths to analyze, focusing on critical parts of the codebase**